bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 1. Rename the gateway to: _Satisfaction level_

 From the gateway, there are two possibles paths.
 The first one completes the process if the customer satisfaction level is good.
 The end of a process is identified by an end event, a red disc.
-Adding the end event is similar to how you added a task and a gateway:
+Add the end event in a similar way as adding a task and a gateway:
 1. Select the gateway
 1. Drag and drop the event icon (the disc icon)
 1. Select the end event type (red disc icon)